How to Use the Sanitize Value Feature

-A Sanitize value feature helps to validate the data put in the form.
-It works immediately once the form is submitted and is available for Text and Textarea Fields from the JetFormBuilder plugin.
+A Sanitize value feature helps validate the data entered into the form.
+It works immediately once the form is submitted and is available for some of the JetFormBuilder plugin’s blocks.

-In this tutorial, we will use Text Field as an example.
-However, feel free to use Textarea Field if needed.
+In this tutorial, we will use a Text Field as an example.
+However, feel free to use the Sanitize value feature for any mentioned block.

 Create a Form with a Text Field

-Initially, the Text Field should be placed in the form.
+Initially, the needed field should be placed in the form.
 So, proceed to WordPress Dashboard > JetFormBuilder > Add New.

 After pressing the “Sanitize value” button, a list of sanitizing options is displayed.